schlagmichdoch/PairDrop/docs/host-your-own.md

 # Coturn
 ## docker-compose

+- generate or retrieve certificates for your <DOMAIN> (f.e. letsencrypt)
-- copy your ssl-certificates and privkey to `./letsencrypt` and `chown -R nobody:nogroup ./letsencrypt`
+- copy your ssl-certificates and privkey to `./ssl` and `chown -R nobody:nogroup ./ssl`
-- create a dh-params file with `openssl dhparam -out coturn-dhparams.pem 4096`
+- create a dh-params file with `openssl dhparam -out ./ssl/dhparams.pem 4096`
 - copy `rtc_config_example-coturn.json` to `rtc_config.json`
 - copy `turnserver_example.conf` to `turnserver.conf`
 - change <DOMAIN> in all 2 files to the domain, where your pairdrop is running
-- setup another domain <TURN-DOMAIN> for the turn-server if you want coturn listening on port 443 too.
-(Only then, it is needed)
 - change user and password for turn-server in `turnserver.conf` and `rtc-config.json`
-- generate or retrieve certificates for your <DOMAIN> and <TURN-DOMAIN> (f.e. letsencrypt maybe with wildcard-certs)
 - To start the container including coturn run `docker-compose -f docker-compose-coturn.yml up -d`
 - To restart the container including coturn run `docker-compose -f docker-compose-coturn.yml restart`
 - To stop the container including coturn run `docker-compose -f docker-compose-coturn.yml stop`